liampshaw/CoV-homoplasy-filtering/README.md

 The script takes as input:

-* A phylogenetic tree - generated with RaxML from a multiple sequence alignment
+* A dataset of homoplasy counts - generated with HomoplasyFinder from a maximum parsimony tree (MPBoot), with some additional metadata added (e.g. which protein a site is in) [example included]
-* A dataset of homoplasy counts - generated with HomoplasyFinder from a maximum parsimony tree (MPBoot), with some additional metadata added (e.g. which protein a site is in)
+* A phylogenetic tree - generated with RaxML from a multiple sequence alignment [not included, see below]
 * A multiple sequence alignment - generated from GISAID assemblies [not included, see below]

 The main script `filter-homoplasic-sites.R` is run from within the `scripts` directory.
 It assumes that you have a `input-data` directory with your input data and that the names of isolates in the tree and alignment are the same.
 As the script was developed with a specific analysis in mind, it will **almost certainly break** on new data.
 Please use with caution if this is your intention.